mkbabb/parse-that/docs/future-research.md

 ---

-## 7. TS SpanParser Equivalent
+## 7. TS SpanParser Equivalent — perf hypothesis FALSIFIED (Tranche A.W3, 2026-06-19)

 **Current**: TypeScript has `regexSpan()`, `manySpan()`, `sepBySpan()`, `wrapSpan()` as individual functions — no unified enum-dispatched type.

-**Approach**: Introduce a `SpanParser` tagged union (discriminated union in TS) that mirrors the Rust `SpanParser` enum.
-Each variant stores its configuration inline.
+**Approach (hypothesis)**: Introduce a `SpanParser` tagged union (discriminated union in TS) mirroring the Rust `SpanParser` enum.
+Each variant stores config inline;
-`call()` dispatches via a `switch` on the tag — V8 optimizes this to a jump table, eliminating closure allocation and virtual dispatch overhead.
+`callSpan()` dispatches via a `switch` on a numeric tag — V8 "should" lower this to a jump table, escaping the megamorphic IC of >4 distinct closure targets at one call site.

-**Expected impact**: ~10–20% improvement for BBNF-generated TS parsers on span-eligible rules.
-Requires changes to the TS BBNF codegen path.
+**Expected impact (claimed)**: ~10–20% improvement on span-eligible rules.

+**MEASURED + FALSIFIED on V8/TS (A.W3, `typescript/test/benchmarks/span-dispatch.bench.ts`)**:
+the tagged `callSpan` switch-dispatch is **~10–14% SLOWER** than the closure span lane on a representative 8-arm CSS-value alt-token scan, reproduced across three workloads (the tagged path lost every time; an independent adversarial re-run measured −14%).
+V8's monomorphic-per-call-site closure dispatch with inlining beats the recursive switch — the OPPOSITE of the Rust `enum`-vs-`Box<dyn>` regime that motivated this item.
+The jump-table *speedup* premise does **not** transfer from Rust to V8/TS.
+The tagged-union was implemented (byte-identical behavior, verified) but is kept **module-internal in `span.ts`** — NOT a public export, NOT a hot-path dispatch — because it offers no speed win.

+**What survives**: the tagged union remains valuable as the *introspectable, allocation-free data representation* of a span grammar (a flat structure, no captured closures) — the prerequisite for the deferred **BBNF→hand-rolled codegen** tier (#11), which a serializer/ codegen can walk but cannot extract from opaque closures.
+Re-scoped: §7 is a **codegen foundation**, not a dispatch-speed optimization.
+Do not re-attempt the perf claim on V8 without a fundamentally different encoding (e.g. flat array-of-ops + a generated specialized dispatcher, not a recursive runtime `switch`).

 ---